tunelko/PyAuditingTool/README.md

 PyAuditingTool
 ==============
-PyAuditingTool: A tool to test GNU/Linux security and configuration
+PyAuditingTool: A tool to test GNU/Linux security and its misconfiguration

 For now, it checks: